ghumakkad/blog/_posts/2014-10-14-advance-mountaineering-course-nim.markdown

   <figcaption>Advance Base Camp without snow</figcaption>
 </figure>

-Today, we ferried load from base camp to advance base camp (13500 ft.).
+Today, we ferried load from base camp to advance base camp / ABC (13500 ft.).
 With fairly heavy load the trek was tiring and I was huffing and puffing on the way.
-It like the last flat piece of of very picturesque land in cirque ahead.
+It was like the last flat piece of very picturesque land in cirque ahead.
 The surroundings form an amphitheater of mountains which from north-east-south constitutes of Machha ki Dhar, Jaonli, Draupadi ka Daanda, Choro ki Dhar and Rakhua Top.
 We dumped all the load like food